The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Introduction

-The irreducible unitary representations of $\text{SL}(2,\C)$ (which is the simply connected double cover of the connected component of $\text{O}(1,3)$ containing the identity) are characterized by two different classes of particles.
+The irreducible unitary representations of $\text{SL}(2,\C)$ (which is the simply connected double cover of the connected component of $\text{O}(1,3)$ containing the identity) are characterized by two different types of particles.
 See Theorem 10.9 in \cite{Tung}.
 The first class of particles is the \emph{principal series}.
-These particles are characterized by the parameters $\nu = -iw$ where $w$ is real and $j = 0, 1/2, 1, \dotsc$ denotes the spin of the particle.
-The second class of particles is the \emph{complementary series}.
-These particles are characterized by the parameters $-1 \leq \nu \leq 1$ and spin $j = 0$.
-A possible physical interpretation of this classification would be that these are the particles created at the big bang.
+These particles are characterized by the parameter $\nu = -iw$ where $w$ is real and spin $j = 0, 1/2, 1, \dotsc$ The second class of particles is the \emph{complementary series}.
+These particles are characterized by the parameter $-1 \leq \nu \leq 1$ and spin $j = 0$.
+The terminology `principal' and `complementary' comes from the classification of irreducible unitary representations of semi-simple Lie groups \cite{Knapp}.

+Since the comoving observers emanate from the origin $\ms{O}$ in a Milne-like spacetime (see Figure \ref{comoving figure in intro}), a possible physical interpretation of this classification would be that these are the particles created at the big bang.

-If this interpretation is correct, then the principal series would correspond to normal matter (i.e. the particles which make up the standard model).
+If this interpretation is correct, then the principal series would correspond to the particles of the standard model (in analogy to Wigner's classification of the Poincar{\'e} group \cite{Wigner_classification}).
 But this leaves the complementary series up to interpretation.
 Perhaps

 But is there any evidence that dark matter is comprised of spin 0 particles?
 Yes.
-Scalar field dark matter (SFDM) \cite{GuzmanMatos, GuzmanLopez, MaganaMatos, AbrilRoblesMatos} also known as Bose-Einstein condensate (BEC) dark matter \cite{SeidelSuen, Sin, SinJi, MatosLopez, LopezArgelia, SKM} also known as wave dark matter (WDM) \cite{Bray1, Bray2, GoetzThesis, ParryThesis} all use the same Klein-Gordon wave equation (i.e. the wave equation for spin 0 particles) to model dark matter.
+Scalar field dark matter (SFDM) \cite{GuzmanMatos, GuzmanLopez, MaganaMatos, AbrilRoblesMatos} also known as Bose-Einstein condensate (BEC) dark matter \cite{SeidelSuen, Sin, SinJi, MatosLopez, LopezArgelia, SKM} also known as wave dark matter (WDM) \cite{Bray1, Bray2, GoetzThesis, ParryThesis} also known as fuzzy dark matter (FDM) \cite{FDM1, FDM2} all use the Klein-Gordon wave equation (i.e. the wave equation for spin 0 particles) to model dark matter.
 The difference in name comes from a difference in motivation.
 One reason for introducing models of dark matter based on the Klein-Gordon equation is to alleviate the cusp problem associated with the weakly interacting massive particle (WIMP) models of dark matter \cite{LeeDarkMatter}.
 Furthermore, the models based on the Klein-Gordon equation reproduce the observed spiral pattern density in disk galaxies (see Figures 1 - 4 in \cite{Bray1}) which makes these models promising.